angelajsantos/epidemic-simulation/README.md

 # Epidemic Simulation

-This Java package simulates the spread of a disease among individuals on a 2D-grid.
+This Java program simulates the spread of a disease among individuals on a 2D-grid.
 It models the infection, recovery, and susceptibility of individuals over a specified number of time steps.

 ## Instructions